boltops-tools/sonic/docs/_docs/settings.md

 title: Settings
 ---

 You can adjust the behavior of sonic and set some handy default values with `settings.yml` files.
-There can exist multiple settings files which get loaded and merged.
-The options from the files follow the the following precedence rules:
+There can exist multiple settings files which all get loaded and merged.
+The options from the files follow the following precedence rules:

 1. project - The project's `.sonic/settings.yml` values take the highest precedence.
 2. user - The user's `~/.sonic/settings.yml` values take the second highest precedence.